Skip to main content

 Not everyone gets asked to interview, so take advantage of this great opportunity and be prepared to demonstrate why you are the best fit for this position.

-Overall appearance is still important.
-This is a professional interview and we expect you to treat it as such.
+This is a professional interview and should be treated as such.
 This means wearing professional, business casual attire and presenting an overall tidy appearance.
 Placement officers do not need to see your messy dorm room or dirty dishes in the background.
-Is there somewhere else you can move your laptop to take advantage of a blank wall behind you?
-Hang a curtain of some sort to provide a neutral background that appears more professional or use a neutral virtual background.
+Can you position yourself in front of a neutral background or use a neutral virtual background?
 Make sure your space is private and quiet on the day of your interview—try to avoid ringing phones or interrupting roommates.

 If you need to interview from a public space, such as a coffee shop or library, consider using headphones to help reduce background noise so you can hear your interviewer better.